What is the difference between tan and tanto? And in what situations should you use each of these Spanish words?

-Hopefully, you’ll have also noticed that tanto behaves like most other Spanish adjectives, and agrees in gender and in number of the noun it modifies.
+Hopefully, you’ll have also noticed that tanto behaves like most other Spanish adjectives, and agrees in gender and in number with the noun it modifies.

-In the next section, you’ll see how tan and tanto is used for making comparisons of equality.
+In the next section, you’ll see how we can use tan and tanto for making comparisons of equality.

 Comparisons of equality with tan and tanto